ludovicaschaerf/H-D_Project/README.md

 |  +-- corpus_analysis       - target and reference corpora used for TF-IDF extraction
 |  +-- longitudinal_analysis - token frequency lists extracted from Impresso
-+-- src                      - notebook used for each part of the analysis +-- README.md
++-- src                      - notebook used for each part of the analysis +-- requirements.txt         - python environment requirements to run the notebooks +-- README.md
 ```